 5. They Don’t Prioritize Research

-Competitor analysis.
-Keyword research.
-Understanding your buyer personas.
-These things underpin successful SEM marketing.
+Competitor analysis, keyword research, and understanding your buyer personas all underpin successful SEM marketing.
 For a search engine marketing agency to not make them the first step in any content strategy – and throughout their campaigns – is a huge red flag.

 6. They Aren’t Entirely Transparent With You

-Don’t let your marketing agency just tell you what you want to hear.
+Ensure that your marketing agency isn’t just telling you what you want to hear in order to sign on the dotted line.
 While outsourcing to experts is often a smart move, maintain a level of supervision.
-You should have access to the analytics for your paid campaigns for example, and be able to trust your agency to tell you the good, bad, and ugly of how things are going.
-At the end of the day, your business will always matter to you most of all, and you deserve an all-access pass to its drive for success.
+You should have access to the analytics for your paid campaigns, and be able to trust your agency to tell you the good, bad, and ugly of how things are going.

 2. They Have Proof Of Their Success